jggames/jggames/OS9/Startrek/readme.txt

               Jim's OS9 Level II Games

-This is a ports to basic09 from the IBM PC
+This is a port to basic09 from the DEC PDP 11.
 You will need the basic09 modules gfx2,syscall, and inkey available in your cmds directory in order to run these games.